ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 # Secure Communication with the AS # {#sec-comm-as}

-As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (client and/or RS) and the AS communicate via the /token or /introspect endpoint.
+As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (client and/or RS) and the AS communicate via the token or introspect endpoint.
 The use of CoAP and OSCORE {{RFC8613}} for this communication is RECOMMENDED in this profile.
 Other protocols fulfilling the security requirements defined in {{Sections 5 and 6 of RFC9200}} (such as HTTP and DTLS or TLS) MAY be used instead.

 If OSCORE {{RFC8613}} is used, the requesting entity and the AS are expected to have a pre-established Security Context in place.
 How this Security Context is established is out of the scope of this profile.
-Furthermore, the requesting entity and the AS communicate using OSCORE through the /token endpoint as specified in {{Section 5.8 of RFC9200}}, and through the /introspect endpoint as specified in {{Section 5.9 of RFC9200}}.
+Furthermore, the requesting entity and the AS communicate using OSCORE through the token endpoint as specified in {{Section 5.8 of RFC9200}} and through the introspect endpoint as specified in {{Section 5.9 of RFC9200}}.

 # Discarding the Security Context # {#sec-discard-context}

 As members of an OSCORE group, the client and the RS may independently leave the group or be forced to, e.g., if compromised or suspected so.
 Upon leaving the OSCORE group, the client or RS also discards the Group OSCORE Security Context, which may anyway be renewed by the Group Manager through a group rekeying process (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).

-The client or RS can acquire a new Group OSCORE Security Context, by re-joining the OSCORE group, e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+The client or RS can acquire a new Group OSCORE Security Context by re-joining the OSCORE group, e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 In such a case, the client SHOULD request a new access token to be uploaded to the RS.

 # Guidelines on Using Multiple Profiles # {#sec-multiple-profiles}